m2osw/sugarcrm/README.md

 3.7.\*.
 That includes an issue with an `eval()` which gives attackers a way to execute arbitrary code on your server.

-You need at least version 3.8.18 of phpunit to be safe.
-A distribution includes all the code, so it is likely that it would get included.
+You need at least version 4.8.28 of phpunit to be safe.
+A distribution includes all the code, so it is likely that it would get included, although I'm not too sure how phpunit gets used.
+You may still be safe.

 # SugarCRM CE 6.5.x